HewlettPackard/swarm-learning/docs/User/Swarm_Learning_Component_Interactions_using_Reverse_Proxy.md

 <img src="GUID-8387004B-D71E-4C39-8036-4ECC81972D3F-high.png" width="80%" height="120%">

+Orange line path shows the SL-FS communication between SL1 to SL3.
+1. SL1 does a DNS look up for fs.sl3.h2.org2.
+2. DNS resolves to 22.2.2.2.
+3. SL1 sends request to 22.2.2.2:443 via network proxy.
+4. SL1 forwards request to reverse proxy of org2.
+5. Request reaches to SL3 using 172.2.2.3:30305.

 Swarm Learning currently communicates between host machines by enabling (aka opening) a different set of pre-defined ports on each machine.
 For example, SN-API-PORT, SL-FS-PORT, and SN-P2P-PORT.
 Enabling all of these ports between all host machines may be a time-consuming process.
 Moreover, opening many ports may make the system more vulnerable to security attacks.

 SN serves as the hub for all major communications among the Swarm nodes.
 Using a Reverse Proxy will tunnel all port-based communications through a single default HTTPS port of 443.
 The SN P2P service needs port 30303 to be opened for each SN node.
 All other communication between the swarm components flows via the reverse proxy, thus rather than externalizing ports, we create services and manage them with unique fully qualified domain names.
 The routing mechanism is managed through a reverse proxy (for example, NGINX).
 The reverse Proxy approach will avoid the need of opening up multiple SN-API-PORT & SN-P2P-PORTs.

-**NOTE:** Typically Reverse proxy runs on the default https port of 443 which would be opened up in most organizations.
+**NOTE:** Typically Reverse proxy runs on the default HTTPS port of 443 which would be opened up in most organizations.
 If its configured to run on any other port, then that port must be opened up.

 **Table 1:**
 |<strong>Service</strong>|<strong>Description</strong>|